 Submetering is complicated and can be capital-intensive.
 Each submeter can cost upwards of $750 to install.
 In older buildings, especially those with several pipes feeding a single unit, retrofitting to the submeter may be extremely expensive.

 Submetering can also be disruptive to tenants.
-Simply because their utilities must be turned off during the installation process.
+Simply because utilities must be turned off during the installation process.
 Tenant satisfaction is always an important consideration.

 3. More Stable Cash Flow